table of content

 - Waste collectors who, in the framework of their work as a caretaker or facility manager, order the collection or acceptance of their customers’ waste legally only

-These regulations also apply to business owners from EU-countries who have their registered office in Austria.
+These regulations also apply to business owners from other countries, such as EU Member States who have their registered office or facilities/branch offices in Austria.

 There are no specific time limits.